 Out of the Blue

 We have two groups for 8-10s.
-This group works closely with our team of writers, performing new plays at venues such as the Scottish Storytelling Centre.
-Most recently this group performed a new play by Tim Primrose called Little Sisters and Other Dangerous Creatures.
-From September 2017 they will be working on a Panto with a twist to be performed in December, see below for more info.
+This group works closely with our team of writers, performing new plays at venues such as the Scottish Storytelling Centre (SSC).
+Most recently this group performed Aladdin by Tim Primrose..
+From January 2019 they will be working towards a performance in June 2019 – reviving a Strange Town classic: Eleanor the Adventurer and the land of Splendiferous Hats!

 |Venue:||Out of the Blue Drill Hall, 36 Dalmeny St, Edinburgh EH6 8RG|

 £80 per term NB bursaries giving discounts and free places are available.